Be part of a diverse and dynamic team delivering quality services to/for child victims with equity, respect, and care!

 - Master’s or Doctorate degree in psychology, counseling, social work, or related field

-- Minimum two (2) years professional experience.
+- Minimum two (2) years of professional experience.

 - Ability to successfully pass Child Protection Registry clearance and criminal background checks.